randychilau/gatsby-no-trailing-slash-github-pages/README.md

 code notes:

 - `process.env.CI`
   This CI value tells us if the site is being built in GitHub Actions, and lets our method work conditionally and not impact local development environment builds.
-(If you use a deploy script that does not use GitHub Actions, then you will want to include the CI variable like so: `CI=true npm run deploy`)
+If you do not use GitHub Actions to update your site on GitHub Pages and use a script like [`"deploy":  "gatsby build --prefix-paths && gh-pages -d public"`](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/how-gatsby-works-with-github-pages/), then you will want to include the CI variable in your command: `CI=true npm run deploy`.

 - we take the automatically created `page`object as a prop for the `onCreatePage` function, as well as [`actions`](https://www.gatsbyjs.com/docs/reference/config-files/actions/), which is an object provided by Gatsby.